 I changed the 4 soldiers’ khaki military uniform delicately changed a hue.
 I think there are various fading colors as khaki brown, khaki green, etc. As for the military uniform of Japanese Imperial Marines, a little greenish seemed to be appropriate.
 However, since a military uniform had changed to almost the same as an imperial army from the middle of the war, I cannot say it’s completely mistaken.

 At the time of WWII, Tarawa island is an important strategic point as its located between Hawaii and Fiji.
 It is a small island in the Central Pacific.
 From the 20th to 23rd November 1943, the fierce battle had been carried out between the Japanese Imperial Marines and the US Marines.

 Japanese troops 4,800, US forces 35,000.
-Attacking side is the US Marines.
+The attacking side is the US Marines.
 It was a good fight, but the Japanese army was destroyed in vain.
 Japan side killed in action is said to be 4,713 people.
 US military is around 1,000.
-Killed percentage of the Japanese side is 98%, it’s really an abnormal incident.
+The killed percentage of the Japanese side is 98%, it’s really an abnormal incident.